Yingtong-Liu/Yingtong-Liu/index.md

 My Ph.D. research focused on the intersection of security, operating systems, and program analysis.
 I am excited about applying program analysis techniques to secure and improve the implementations of complex softwares people use day to day, with operating system as one example.

-Aside from work, I enjoy running, hiking, writing, and listening to all kinds of music.
+Aside from work, I enjoy running, hiking, cooking and spending time with my little one.

 ### **Contact me**